Sticks-Dev/Salems-Draw/README.md

   - Bow and Arrows
     - You can try to retrieve arrows from targets but there is a chance it will snap, this action will cost heavy time
     - Drawing arrows from things will make heavy noises, drawing in nearby witches
+    - You begin with 0 arrows and must take the risk to collect them

 ## Enemy abilities: